LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Background and Related Work

-Recent studies have shown the effectiveness of LLMs for generating tests directly from NL requirements \cite{wang2024software}.
-LLMs can produce test cases directly from NL requirements \cite{wang2024software}, using zero-shot \cite{bhatia2024system, li2025evaluating} and one-shot prompting \cite{hasan2025automatic}, or through fine-tuning \cite{kang2024automated, xue2024llm4fin}.
-However, these approaches may often suffer from issues of completeness, redundancy, and clarity --- due to hallucinations, and the inherent difficulty of extracting accurate information from lengthy or ambiguous requirements \cite{rahman2024automated}. \citet{mathur2023automated} incorporated use-case context and conversational cues to enhance LLM prompting. \citet{de2024agora} introduced the AGORA pipeline, leveraging LLMs to automate the generation of acceptance tests from use-case descriptions: They could achieve results comparable to those of manual testing by experienced engineers.
-Overall, LLM-based methods can reduce the dependency on test-design expertise, minimize manual effort, and improve efficiency: This supports scalable test generation for complex systems.
-Nevertheless, there are still challenges to achieving sufficient coverage, and to eliminating redundancy \cite{bhatia2024system}.
+Recent studies have shown the effectiveness of LLMs for generating tests directly from NL requirements \cite{wang2024software}: They can do this using zero-shot \cite{bhatia2024system, li2025evaluating} and one-shot prompting \cite{hasan2025automatic}, or through fine-tuning \cite{kang2024automated, xue2024llm4fin}.
+However, these approaches may often suffer from issues of completeness, redundancy, and clarity --- due to hallucinations, and the inherent difficulty of extracting accurate information from lengthy or ambiguous requirements \cite{rahman2024automated}. \citet{mathur2023automated} incorporated use-case context and conversational cues to enhance LLM prompting. \citet{chenail2025test} investigated LLM-based and hybrid approaches for generating test cases from use-case specifications in IoT systems: They found that hybrid strategies combining domain-specific design with LLM capabilities achieved the best performance, highlighting the benefits of integrating LLM reasoning into structured generation pipelines. \citet{de2024agora} introduced the AGORA pipeline, leveraging LLMs to automate the generation of acceptance tests from use-case descriptions: They could achieve results comparable to those of manual testing by experienced engineers.
+Overall, LLM-based methods can reduce the dependency on test-design expertise, minimize manual effort, and improve efficiency: These advantages support scalable test-generation for complex systems.
+Nevertheless, there are still challenges to achieving sufficient coverage and to eliminating redundancy \cite{bhatia2024system}.

 To address these challenges, we combine the reasoning capability of LLMs with the structural rigor of CFGs as an intermediate representation.
-Unlike previous work \cite{alrawashed2019automated}, our approach imposes no constraints on the format of use cases, and requires no manual intervention.
+Unlike previous work \cite{alrawashed2019automated}, our approach imposes no constraints on the format of use cases and requires no manual intervention.
 Integrating CFG-guided generation into the LLM pipeline enhances coverage, reduces redundancy, and produces more consistent and interpretable test cases.
 The next section presents the proposed approach in detail, describing its architecture and key processing steps.